timothyk0908/tipaw-contact/README.md

 To run tests for either client or back-end, just cd into the repo and type 'npm run test' to launch them

 ## Next big priorities
+**Reducers/Toast**: I put the alert in reducers, and didn't go further in the SUCCESS and FAILED actions for now

 **Webpack configuration**: didn't do, I still needed to get updated with all the libraries used and webpack wasn't my first priority

 **Validation**: ( express-validators for back-end should probably be added, with other types than string ), like for Email or phone, limit characters, ...